Fuerza Aerea de Chile

 Erwin van Dijkman

-Freshly delivered and seen at homebase A.M.Benitez is this former USAF KC-135E.
+Seen at homebase A.M.Benitez is one ot FACh's former USAF KC-135Es.

 On the outskirts of Santiago you will find Vitacura were the FACH gliders are based.
 This Janus C is seen soaring past.